 Equine Facilitated Interactions are based upon effective social intelligence and conscious somatic presence.
 By their nature horses are situationally and socially present, to work effectively with them, we need to be the same, and so we must learn to engage these qualities in ourselves.

-The good news is that horses do not role play.
+As a herd-based, flight animal horses are sensitive to their environment and consciously aware of the energy, emotions and intentions of those around it.
+They are adept readers of non-verbal communications to which their reactions and responses are honest and unconditional.
+This authentic social intuition is engaged in our interactions.
+The good news for us is that horses do not role play.
 They do not have agendas, nor do they intentionally mislead.
 As a result, they respond to us as we are, if we change, they will change with us.

-The Athena Herd Foundation team has significant collective expertise in providing EFL, delivering meaningful and insightful learning and therapeutic support around horses.
-In addition, the team brings diverse professional expertise from differing backgrounds, who come together in their passion for the health and well-being of the humans and horses.
+In addition, the growing national and international team at the Athena Herd Foundation brings diverse professional expertise from differing backgrounds, who come together in their passion for the health and well-being of the humans and horses.

 The Athena Herd Foundation is an Organisational Member of ACCPH (Accredited Counsellors, Coaches, Psychotherapists and Hypnotherapists) and bacp.
 Our Equine Facilitated Practitioner courses are accredited meaning our training and courses are of the highest standard.
 Our courses closely follow the level benchmarks set by Ofqual, the Open & Distance Learning Quality Council or similar bodies.

 We offer a Level 2 Certificate in Equine Facilitated Interactions and Level 4 and Level 5 Equine Facilitated Practitioner Diplomas and a number of accredited CPD (CEU in the USA) opportunities (please visit our events page).